TeknooSoftware/states/docs/api/files/Loader%2FLoaderStandard.php.txt

      * Initialize the loader object.
      *
      * @param IncludePathManagerInterface $includePathManager
-     * @param boolean                     $enablePSR0Loader   to enable PSR 0 loader to search required stated class in included paths
+     * @param bool                        $enablePSR0Loader   to enable PSR 0 loader to search required stated class in included paths
      *                                                        disabled by default for performance reasons *
      * @throws Exception\IllegalArgument $includePathManager does not implement the interface IncludePathManagerInterface